mabdh/CassandraWorkbench/README.md

 ##Testing

-<p>To run the client and server unit test use
+<p>To run the client and server unit tests use

 	 <pre><code>grunt test</code></pre></p>